Foodinator/foodinator-docs/README.md

 Holds the business logic, database, and communicates with the AI module
 ### 3- AI
 artificial intelligence module, The bread and butter of this application.
 Will make suggestions for the users and uses their history meals to decide on their next ones.
+### 4- CI/CD
+We will have automated jobs that will help us with the continious integration.

 ## how to document this project:
 Everyone will be responsible for a module in this project, So, Please in each directory, explain the things you did so that others can learn from it.